 Languages constitute my job as a writer, a translator, even as a reader.

 French writer Marguerite Duras wrote in La vie matérielle the following sentence: “A writer is a foreign country.”

-When I was young her books made me feel many things while reading.
-It was not only due to her stories and characters, but the language with short sentences and the depth of her writing!
-I felt this through a translation, it wasn’t her own words.
+When I was young, her books made me feel many things while reading.
+It was not only because of her stories and characters, but the language with brief sentences and the depth of her writing!
+I felt this through a translation; it wasn’t her own words.

 It happened again with the Austrian writer Elfriede Jelinek.
 The importance of her voices in novels and plays are so extraordinary that I had to learn German to read her work in her native language to find many witty wordplays that usually are not translated.

 Even so, literary translations construct cultural bridges and enlarge our horizons.
 Readers and writers around the world have a cultural commitment with our time.

 Núria Añó was born in Lleida, Catalonia, Spain, in 1973.
 She is a Catalan/Spanish writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Karen Blixen, Alexandre Dumas or Franz Werfel at the University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers’ Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion, Instituto Cervantes in Shanghai, Conrad Festival in Poland, Massolit Books, Baza or Instituto Cervantes in Krakow, also in libraries, secondary schools or in higher education.
 She also acts as a juror for international competitions.